MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 -   Environment 2: 35 (min 25)
 -   Environment 3: 40 (min 25)

-2. **Anonymous Users-&gt;** Minimum 200 per environment.
+2. **Anonymous Users**: Minimum 200 per environment.
 After that you can assign 1 at a minimum.

 For example, if you have two websites (in two different environments) and licensed one anonymous user pack (500 users), you can assign them in the following ways: